LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 All of the configuration files for Lychee are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 #### Directory Permissions
-After installing Lychee, you may need to configure some permissions.
+After installing Lychee, you need to configure some permissions.
 Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or Lychee will not run.
+Additionaly `public/dist`, `public/uploads` and `public/sym` needs to be writable for you to be able to change the CSS, upload photos, generate symbolic links to protect the originals.

 #### Application Key
 The next thing you should do after installing Lychee is set your application key to a random string.
-If you installed Lychee via Composer or the Laravel installer, this key has already been set for you by the `php artisan key:generate` command.
+This is easily done by using the `php artisan key:generate` command.

 Typically, this string should be 32 characters long.
 The key can be set in the `.env` environment file.
-If you have not copied the `.env.example` file to a new file named `.env`, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**
+If you have not copied the `.env.example` file to a new file named `.env`, you should do that now.
+**If the application key is not set, your user sessions and other encrypted data will not be secure!**

 #### Additional Configuration
 Lychee needs almost no other configuration out of the box.
 You are free to get started developing!
 However, you may wish to review the `config/app.php` file and its documentation.
-It contains several options such as `timezone` <!-- and locale--> that you may wish to change according to your application.
+It contains several options such as `timezone` <!-- and locale--> that you may wish to change according to your installation.

 You may also want to configure a few additional components of Lychee, such as:
 - Cache